 “We are delighted to announce that TomTom is joining us as our first Platinum tier corporate member.
 Its contribution is essential to accompany the growth and ensure the long-term sustainability of the world's largest crowdsourced geospatial project,” says Guillaume Rischard, Chairman of the OSMF Board.

-In November 2022, TomTom announced that data from open-source projects such as OSM will be one of the super sources that power its Maps Platform.
+In November 2022, TomTom announced that data from open-source projects such as OSM will be one of the super sources that power its Orbis Maps.
 Around that time, it also announced its support to another important open-source geospatial project, MapLibre.

 The company believes that supporting the OSMF is a great way to share back with the OSM community.